solid/web-access-control-spec/README.md

 ## Timestamps and temporal validity

-To help consuming systems manage authorizations, they should provide timestamps indicating time of issue, last modified and if possible, an estimate of future validity.
-For this purpose, properties from the [Dublin Core metadata terms vocabulary](http://dublincore.org/documents/dcmi-terms/) should be used, with the namespace `http://purl.org/dc/terms/`, `dc:issued`, `dc:modified` and `dc:valid` with a valid `xsd:dateTime` data type should be used, respectively.
+Servers should provide timestamps indicating time of issue, last modified and if possible, an estimate of future validity, to help systems that manage authorizations.
+For this purpose, properties from the
+[Dublin Core metadata terms vocabulary](http://dublincore.org/documents/dcmi-terms/) should be used, with the namespace `http://purl.org/dc/terms/`, `dc:issued`, `dc:modified` and `dc:valid` with a valid `xsd:dateTime` data type should be used, respectively.

-For example, to authorize Alice with read access to a certain Web resource, and commit to that it is also valid 5 years from last modification, it should be given as:
+For example, the below example authorizes Alice to have read access to a certain Web resource, and also says that the authorization is valid 5 years from last modification:

 ```ttl
 @prefix  acl:  <http://www.w3.org/ns/auth/acl#>.